anonfaded/FadCrypt/README.md

    If detected as deleted, they are automatically recovered and restored.

+2. **Elevated Daemon Service (Linux):** FadCrypt uses a systemd service that runs with root privileges to handle file protection operations seamlessly:

+   - **Daemon Operations:** The daemon (`fadcrypt-elevated.service`) provides root-level file operations via Unix socket communication
+   - **Capabilities:** File immutability (chattr +i/-i), permission changes, backup restoration, and kernel-level file monitoring (fanotify)
+   - **Automatic Setup:** The daemon is installed and started automatically when you install the .deb package

-2. **Monitoring Mode:** Press "Start Monitoring" to set FadCrypt as a startup app.
+3. **Monitoring Mode:** Press "Start Monitoring" to set FadCrypt as a startup app.
 It will automatically activate every time your PC starts, and will persistently run unless you press "Stop Monitoring."

-3. **Security Features:** FadCrypt can't be stopped without the correct password.
-The app also disables Control Panel, Registry Editor, Task Manager, and msconfig (Windows) or terminal emulators and system monitors (Linux) to prevent tampering.
+4. **Security Features:** When monitoring is active, FadCrypt can't be stopped without the correct password.
+Optionally, users can enable system tool disabling to prevent tampering (Control Panel, Registry Editor, Task Manager, msconfig on Windows; terminal emulators and system monitors on Linux).
+Recovery codes provide a secure backup method to reset forgotten passwords.

-4. **Mutex Protection:** FadCrypt uses mutual exclusion to ensure only one instance runs at a time, blocking new instances until the current one is closed with the password.
+5. **Mutex Protection:** FadCrypt uses mutual exclusion to ensure only one instance runs at a time, blocking new instances until the current one is closed with the password.
 This prevents bypass attempts.

 **Note:** The password recovery feature is not available yet.